OPTN-Club/optn.club/README.md

 ## Usage

 Run `npm install` if you havent.
-To run locally `npm dev` and open the site in you browser `http://localhost:3333`.
+To run locally `npm run dev` and open the site in you browser `http://localhost:3333`.
 Use browser dev tools for debugging.

 If you know an easy way to setup VSCode for debugging, please submit a PR to improve the documentation.